rockclimber147/RoadToVostokMapTracker/README.md

-# 🗺️ Road to Vostok Map Tracker
+# Road to Vostok Map Tracker

-A lightweight, high-performance tactical dashboard for planning runs, tracking loot, and drawing routes in the hardcore survival game **Road to Vostok**.
+A lightweight, high-performance dashboard for planning runs, tracking loot, and drawing routes in the hardcore survival game **Road to Vostok**.

-Built with React and Leaflet, this tool features a "Zero-Database" architecture—all map data is stored securely in your browser's local storage or shared via highly compressed Base64 clipboard strings.
+Built with React and Leaflet, this tool features a Zero-Database architecture, all map data is stored securely in your browser's local storage or shared via highly compressed Base64 clipboard strings.

 🔗 **[Live Demo](https://rockclimber147.github.io/RoadToVostokMapTracker/)**

 ---

-## ✨ Features
+## Features

 * **Interactive Tactical Mapping:** High-resolution rendering of Vostok's zones using fractional zooming and custom coordinate reference systems (CRS.Simple).
-* **Route Planning & Layer Management:** Draw multi-node tactical paths.
+* **Route Planning & Layer Management:** Draw multi-node paths.
 Drag waypoints to adjust routes, and use the Sidebar to rename, recolor, or toggle the visibility of individual routes to declutter your screen.
 * **Smart Spatial Clustering:** Maps gracefully handle hundreds of pins without lagging.
-Close-proximity pins automatically group into tactical clusters that dynamically update based on your active color filters.
+Close-proximity pins automatically group into  clusters that dynamically update based on your active color filters.
 * **Global Visibility Filters:** Use the tri-state filter system to show full details, show pins only, or completely hide specific color categories.
-* **Permadeath Zone Tracking:** Map selector actively highlights high-risk permadeath zones (like Vostok and the Border Zone) in tactical red.
+* **Permadeath Zone Tracking:** Map selector actively highlights high-risk permadeath zones in red.
-* **Squad Data Sharing:** Share your tactical plans instantly.
+* **Squad Data Sharing:** Share your plans instantly.
 The app packages your pins and routes, applies structural JSON pruning for maximum compression, and generates a URL-safe Base64 string.
 Squadmates can paste this string to perfectly merge your data with theirs.

-## 🛠️ Tech Stack
+## Tech Stack

 * **Frontend:** React 18, TypeScript
 * **Build Tool:** Vite